Wedding Party Gifts – who to give gifts to on your wedding day

 Bridesmaids

-Remember you don’t have to buy the same gift for all of your bridesmaids – you can make it bespoke to their individual personality and their roles in your big day.
-You can choose a gift which is given after the wedding ceremony or before that they can use or wear during the day itself.
+Remember you don’t have to buy the same gift for all of your bridesmaids – you can make it bespoke to their personality and their roles in your big day.
+You can choose a gift which is given after the wedding ceremony or before, that they can use or wear during the day itself.

 Read our Guide to Giving Gifts to Bridesmaids